Kala (album): Music and lyrics

 Kala is named after M.I.A.'s mother, in contrast to her previous album, Arular, which was named after her father.
-She contends that Arular was a "masculine" album, but that Kala "is about my mum and her struggle–how do you work, feed your children, nurture them and give them the power of information?"
-She further summed the album up as "shapes, colours, Africa, street, power, bitch, nu world, and brave."
+She contends that Arular was a "masculine" album, but that Kala "is about my mum and her struggle—how do you work, feed your children, nurture them and give them the power of information".
+She further summed the album up as "shapes, colours, Africa, street, power, bitch, nu world, and brave".
 The album is musically more aggressive and sample-heavy than M.I.A.'s debut album, and features a range of musical styles, including dance music and makes extensive use of South Asian music such as that of the urumee, a drum used in gaana music native to Tamil Nadu, India, and features samples of Bollywood and Tamil cinema vocals.
 Like Arular, the album also draws heavy influence from funk carioca, while M.I.A. makes use of featuring African chanting and the indigenous Australian instrument the didgeridoo for the first time.
 Topics on the album are Third World themed, including illegal immigration, poverty, capitalism, violence, and the availability of guns in Africa, while also touching on facets of urban British Culture like rave culture.

 According to Dominic Horner of The Independent, the album's music may not be appropriately described exclusively as either dance or world music, but it is a mixture of the two.
-Music critic Robert Christgau characterised its music as an "eclectic world-underclass dance amalgam", and Jonathan Brown of the Irish Independent cited Kala as a proper introduction to "world fusion", a genre that "blends sounds from across the globe which wouldn't – and some say shouldn't – be put together."
+Music critic Robert Christgau characterised its music as an "eclectic world-underclass dance amalgam", and Jonathan Brown of the Irish Independent cited Kala as a proper introduction to "world fusion", a genre that "blends sounds from across the globe which wouldn't – and some say shouldn't – be put together".
 By contrast, NPR's Oliver Wang argued that, rather than a "so-called world music fusion" attempt, Kala is "agitated, propulsive pop" informed by international sounds.
+Pitchfork likewise described the album as a pop record, stating: "But for every fantasy pop triumph on Kala, there's a hidden door or three."
 Music journalist Jody Rosen called it "an agitprop dance record" that reappropriates hip hop in an international setting with beatbox riddims, "playground" rhymes, unconventional samples, and gunshot sounds.

 Afrikan Boy performing live with M.I.A. in France.
 He provided vocals for the track "Hussel".